Genotropin MiniQuick (Somatropin)

 Driving and Operating Machinery

-Be careful before driving or using machines or tools until you know how Genotropin affects you.
+Exercise caution when driving or using machinery until you understand how Genotropin affects your abilities.

 Storage